yantonov/alias/README.md

 |---------|------------|
 | `git co` | `git checkout main` |

-Arguments are split the way git splits its own aliases: runs of whitespace separate arguments, `"..."` and `'...'` keep spaces inside a single argument, and a backslash takes the next character literally (except inside single quotes, where it is an ordinary character).
+Arguments are split the way git splits its own aliases, so `"..."` and `'...'` keep spaces inside a single argument.
 TOML literal strings keep quoted aliases readable, with no escaping:
 ```toml
 [alias]